IR Spectroscopy: 4 Practice Problems

 - We also see a strong peak a little above 1700 cm-1 which is typical of a C=O. We can safely rule out e) which lacks carbonyl groups entirely.

 - This leaves us with two reasonable choices: b) (the carboxylic acid) and d) the ketone / alcohol.
 How to choose between the two?
 The “hairy beard” is diagnostic.
-Alcohol OH peaks don’t fill up 600 wavenumber units the way that carboxylic acid peaks do.
-[Go back and look at a few examples from the previous post if you’d like confirmation] A more subtle way to distinguish the two might be the position of the carbonyl peak, but carboxylic acids (1700-1725 cm-1) show up largely in the same range as do ketones (1705-1725 cm-1).
+Alcohol OH peaks don’t fill up 600 wavenumber units the way that carboxylic acid peaks do, so the answer is B. [Go back and look at a few examples from the previous post if you’d like confirmation] A more subtle way to distinguish the two might be the position of the carbonyl peak, but carboxylic acids (1700-1725 cm-1) show up largely in the same range as do ketones (1705-1725 cm-1).

 You might recognize that in each of these four examples we followed a simple procedure: